rmcdonough/cop307/content/servicelens/Explore Servicelens/_index.en.md

 ---
 date: "2020-05-10T16:45:07-04:00"
-menuTitle: 3.1 Explore ServiceLens
+menuTitle: 3.1 Explore ServiceLens Map
-title: Explore ServiceLens
+title: Explore ServiceLens Map
 weight: 1
 ---

-### Service map on CloudWatch ServiceLens
+### Service map on CloudWatch ServiceLens Map
 1. Click [here](https://console.aws.amazon.com/cloudwatch/home#servicelens\:map?~(query~()~context~(timeRange~(delta~300000)))) to navigate to CloudWatch ServiceLens.

 > You should be able to see a service map as shown below.
 At any given point, you can see trace data for up to a 6-hour time period.